Beny-sys/webclass/README.md

 # Web Class
 Hello, welcome to my github page, in this post I will show you the login page for a website.
 Actually this is a university project and even this website is running on the free website hosting [InfinityFree](https://www.infinityfree.com).
 To view it you can use the link below or see the images below.
-In this project I used the markup language HTML and the styling language CSS
+In this project I used the markup language __HTML__ and the styling language __CSS__

 To test your login, enter this fake email and password below.

-⚠️This email and password have no validity.
+⚠️__This email and password have no validity.
 They are designed only for testing the site.
-Use this email and password to test logging into the site because this email and password are defined in the index file.⚠️
+Use this email and password to test logging into the site because this email and password are defined in the index file.__⚠️

 ✉️Email : webclass@gmail.com        🔑Password : 12345